Students from Care

 - Email: email@example.com

-You are considered to be a care leaver where you are:
+You're considered to be a care leaver if you:

 - have been looked after by a local authority for at least 13 weeks since the age of 14